toskatok/lg/README.md

 creating a load with MQTT creates a way for testing platforms.

 LG has an executable version that you can run on your system with ease.
-Besides, it has a server version that has APIs that are listed [here](https://app.swaggerhub.com/apis/I1820/i1820-lg/1.0.0).
+Besides, it has a server version which has APIs that are listed [here](https://app.swaggerhub.com/apis/I1820/i1820-lg/1.0.0).
+In the server version reports about the status of each test's instance are emitted on the socket.io room which has the name I1820, with an event that has the name of its instance.

 ## Transport
 LG have an awesome way for customizing portocol named `Transport`.